jloisel/t440p/README.md

 This is a fork of [https://github.com/jloisel/t440p](https://github.com/jloisel/t440p).
 The main differences are:
-- Voodoo-Kexts have bee replaced with the ones from [https://notthebee/t440p-hackintosh](https://github.com/notthebee/t440p-hackintosh)
+- Voodoo-Kexts have bee replaced with the ones from [https://github.com/notthebee/t440p-hackintosh](https://github.com/notthebee/t440p-hackintosh)
-- Removed uneccessary step to install kexts to /Library/Extension
+- Removed unnecessary step to install kexts to /Library/Extension
 - Replaced Lilu and AppleALC
 - Updated clover
 Thinkpad T440p Hackintosh configuration.
 This repository contains the following folders: